This is a page within the www.staffshomeguard.co.uk website. To see full contents, go to SITE MAP.

 Associated pages in this Bilston section of the website:

-34th Staffordshire (Bilston) Battn. (this page) - Maj.
-H.G.
-George -
+34th Staffordshire (Bilston) Battn. (this page)

-1943 Battn.
-Parade/Review - 1944 Battn.
-Display - The Coseley Home Guard
+The Coseley Home Guard

-Bilston and adloining areas were defended by the 34th Staffordshire (Bilston) Battalion and the latter comprised several Companies which in turn contained various factory units, including Sankey's, John Thompson, Cannon and Stewarts & Lloyds.
+Bilston and adjoining areas were defended by the 34th Staffordshire (Bilston) Battalion and the latter comprised several Companies which in turn contained various factory units, including Sankey's, John Thompson, Cannon and Stewarts & Lloyds.
 In 1941 the Battalion was commanded by Lt.Col.
 J. Pitkeathley, M.C. and comprised some 30 officers and an unknown further body of NCOs and Other Ranks.

-(right, located, as it still is, near the junction of Mount Pleasant and Mountford Lane; and at the time close to the Theatre Royal, the Globe inn and the Police Station); the ARP centre behind and under the Library; the Telephone Exchange at the main GPO; and the pumping station beside the canal at Bratch.
+(right, located, as it still is, near the junction of Mount Pleasant and Mountford Lane; and at the time close to the Theatre Royal, the Globe Inn and the Police Station); the ARP centre behind and under the Library; the Telephone Exchange at the main GPO; and the pumping station beside the canal at Bratch.

 One memory is that the sections involved in these duties were normally of one or two NCOs and a further five men.
 Each venue was reached by marching except for Bratch which, because of the distance, required transport in the form of Johnny Toole's coal wagon.
-Duty was normally every eighth night from 10 p.m. to 6 a.m. and the shifts were 2 hours on, 2 hours off.
+Duty for each man was normally every eighth night from 10 p.m. to 6 a.m. and the shifts were 2 hours on, 2 hours off.

 Like almost every Home Guard throughout the country, members of these sections were often operating in conditions of low visibility and occasionally of heightened tension when an invasion alert seemed to have been sounded (marked by the ringing of Church bells).
 They were therefore liable to problems in correctly identifying the threat offered by an object approaching out of the gloom, especially if it resembled a parachute and if it failed to respond to a correct challenge.
-On one such occasion at The Bratch when the ringing of Church bells could only mean one thing, imminent attack, the combination of poor visibility and high tension resulted in a dead cow, an extremely aggrieved farmer and a compensation bill for the Battalion.
+On one such occasion at The Bratch when the ringing of the Church bells could only mean one thing, imminent attack, the combination of poor visibility and high tension resulted in a dead cow, an extremely aggrieved farmer and a compensation bill for the Battalion.

 W Arkinstall, Lt.
 DCM